 This paper presents the first attempt to stabilize rotating stall in a single-stage transonic axial flow compressor with inlet distortion using active feedback control.
 The experiments were conducted at the NASA Lewis Research Center on a single-stage transonic core compressor inlet stage.
-An array of 12 jet injectors located upstream of the compressor was used for forced response testing and feedback stabilization.
-Results for a circumferential total pressure distortion of about one dynamic head and a 120 deg extent (DC(60) = 0.61) are reported in this paper.
-Part I (Spakovszky et al., 1999) reports results for radial distortion.
+An annular array of 12 jet-injectors located upstream of the rotor tip was used for forced response testing and to extend the compressor stable operating range.
+Results for radial distortion are reported in this paper.
+First, the effects of radial distortion on the compressor performance and the dynamic behavior were investigated.
 Control laws were designed using empirical transfer function estimates determined from forced response results.
-Distortion introduces coupling between the harmonics of circumferential pressure perturbations, requiring multivariable identification and control design techniques.
-The compressor response displayed a strong first spatial harmonic, dominated by the well-known incompressible Moore–Greitzer mode.
-Steady axisymmetric injection of 4 percent of the compressor mass flow resulted in a 6.2 percent reduction of stalling mass flow.
-Constant gain feedback, using unsteady asymmetric injection, yielded a further range extension of 9 percent.
-A more sophisticated robust H∞ controller allowed a reduction in stalling mass flow of 10.2 percent relative to steady injection, yielding a total reduction in stalling mass flow of 16.4 percent.
+The transfer functions indicated that the compressor dynamics are decoupled with radial inlet distortion, as they are for the case of undistorted inlet flow.
+Single-input-single-output (SISO) control strategies were therefore used for the radial distortion controller designs.
+Steady axisymmetric injection of 4 percent of the compressor mass flow resulted in a reduction in stalling mass flow of 9.7 percent relative to the case with inlet distortion and no injection.
+Use of a robust H∞ controller with unsteady nonaxisymmetric injection achieved a further reduction in stalling mass flow of 7.5 percent, resulting in a total reduction of 17.2 percent.

-Rotating Stall Control in a High-Speed Stage With Inlet Distortion: Part II—Circumferential Distortion
+Rotating Stall Control in a High-Speed Stage With Inlet Distortion: Part I—Radial Distortion

 - Views Icon Views